 - Gooey Butter Cake – A South St. Louis tradition that has spread far beyond St. Louis, it is a yeast bread topped with a sugary, buttery mixture that turns into the ‘gooey’ of the name when baked.
-There is no substitute, I don’t care what Paula Deen says!
+There is no substitute, I don’t care what Paula Deen says; it is NOT a boxed cake mix with cream cheese!
 I’ve got the recipe for Gooey Butter Cake on this blog with a story about how it came about too.

 All that being said; it’s not something I make often.
 It’s a breakfast treat, not a cake dessert and it takes careful planning to get most components made ahead of time and have it ready for breakfast.
 I’m sure it’s why someone came up with that easier version but I repeat; cake mix and cream cheese might make a delicious something but IT IS NOT Gooey Butter Cake.